 - We are an accredited 'Living Wage Employer' in London.

-We recognise that Diversity & Inclusion is a very broad topic and so we are focusing on two global focus areas (gender equality and mental health) and three additional London specific focus areas (ethnicity, sexual orientation and gender identity, and social mobility).
+We recognise that Diversity & Inclusion is a very broad topic and so we are focusing on five focus areas: gender equality, mental health and wellbeing, race and ethnicity, sexual orientation and gender identity, and social mobility.

 - Three members of our management board, as of 1 April 2019, are women.
-Their roles on the board are Finance Practice Head, Construction Industry Group Leader and Chief Financial Officer.
+Their roles on the board are Human Resources Director, Corporate & Commercial Group Leader and Chief Financial Officer.

 - In 2015, we set an ambitious target to increase the percentage of female fixed share partners to 30% by 2020 and this target was considered as part of the promotion process.
 We missed our target but reached 27% and between 2016 and 2021 we increased the percentage of women partners (both equity and fixed share) from 10% to 16%.